Cardiff: Government

 The Senedd (Welsh Parliament; Senedd Cymru) has been based in Cardiff Bay since its formation in 1999 as the "National Assembly for Wales".
 The Senedd building was opened on 1 March 2006 by The Queen.
 The Members of the Senedd (MSs), the Senedd Commission and ministerial support staff are based in Cardiff Bay.

 Cardiff elects four constituency Members of the Senedd to the Senedd; the constituencies for the Senedd are the same as for the UK Parliament.
 All of the city's electors have an extra vote for the South Wales Central regional members; this system increases proportionality to the Senedd.
 The most recent Senedd general election was held on 6 May 2021.

-In the Senedd, Cardiff is represented by Jenny Rathbone (Labour) in Cardiff Central, Julie Morgan (Labour) in Cardiff North, Vaughan Gething (Labour) in Cardiff South and Penarth and First Minister of Wales Mark Drakeford (Labour) in Cardiff West.
+In the Senedd, Cardiff is represented by Jenny Rathbone (Labour) in Cardiff Central, Julie Morgan (Labour) in Cardiff North, former First Minister Mark Drakeford (Labour) in Cardiff West and former First Minister Vaughan Gething (Labour) in Cardiff South and Penarth.

-At Westminster, Cardiff is represented by four Labour MPs: Jo Stevens in Cardiff Central, Anna McMorrin in Cardiff North, Stephen Doughty in Cardiff South and Penarth, and Kevin Brennan in Cardiff West.
+At Westminster, Cardiff is represented by four constituencies: Cardiff East, Cardiff North, Cardiff South and Penarth, and Cardiff West.

 The Welsh Government is headquartered in Cardiff's Cathays Park, where most of its civil servants are based, with smaller numbers in other central locations: Cathays, Canton, and Cardiff Bay.
 There are other Welsh Government offices in other parts of Wales, such as Llandudno and Aberystwyth, and there are international offices.